-Your sales pipeline is directly linked to your revenue – like it or not.
+Your sales pipeline is directly linked to your sales process and your revenue – like it or not.
 A well-functioning pipeline can make or break your business.

 It allows you to streamline your sales process.
-You get to see where leads are getting stuck.
+You get to see where in the sales process leads are getting stuck.
 Where they’re dropping out etc.

-This allows you to place more focus on key areas of your pipeline and get those conversions soaring.
+This allows you to place more focus on key areas of your sales cycle and get those conversions soaring.

-So, it’s important to pay as much attention as possible to your pipeline.
+So, it’s important to pay as much attention as possible on optimizing your sales process.
 According to CSO insights’ 2016 report, only 1 out of 3 top sales managers focuses on sales optimization.
-Which is improving your pipeline – in a nutshell.
+Which is improving your sales pipelines – in a nutshell.

-So why do 66% of sales managers ignore this critical element?
+So why do 66% of sales managers ignore this critical sales cycle element?

 Before we start answering the hard questions, let’s look at what’s in a sales pipeline.